invictus-integration/docs-ifa/dashboard/messagehandling.md

 # Dashboard Message Handling

-It is possible to select one or multiple messages and handle them to either  resubmit, resume or ignore them.
+It is possible to select one or multiple messages and handle them to either  resubmit, resume, reimport or ignore them.

 As you may notice, in the messages page you will see 3 buttons that are disabled on load.